Sustainable Data Governance for Marketers

 — Data Grab: The New Colonialism of Big Tech and How to Fight Back, Ulises A. Mejias and Mick Couldry

-To reduce risk, prioritize data equity across your business ecosystem when crafting data governance policies and practices, including:
+To reduce shared risk, prioritize data equity across your business ecosystem when crafting data governance policies and practices, including:

 - Internal stakeholders: Make access to data, digital tools, and training within the organization inclusive, equitable, and democratic.